Publications

 CONCLUSIONS: We developed a novel prediction model that factors in postmenopausal women's individualized competing risks of non-breast cancer death when estimating breast cancer risk.

 Schonberg, Mara A. (2016) 2016.
-“Decision-Making Regarding Mammography Screening for Older Women”.
+“Decision-Making Regarding Mammography Screening for Older Women.”.
 Journal of the American Geriatrics Society 64 (12): 2413-18. https://doi.org/10.1111/jgs.14503.

 The population is aging, and breast cancer incidence increases with age, peaking between the ages of 75 and 79.
 However, it is not known whether mammography screening helps women aged 75 and older live longer because they have not been included in randomized controlled trials evaluating mammography screening.
 Guidelines recommend that older women with less than a 10-year life expectancy not be screened because it takes approximately 10 years before a screen-detected breast cancer may affect an older woman's survival.
 Guidelines recommend that clinicians discuss the benefits and risks of screening with women aged 75 and older with a life expectancy of 10 years or longer to help them elicit their values and preferences.
 It is estimated that two of 1,000 women who continue to be screened every other year from age 70 to 79 may avoid breast cancer death, but 12% to 27% of these women will experience a false-positive test, and 10% to 20% of women who experience a false-positive test will undergo a breast biopsy.
 In addition, approximately 30% of screen-detected cancers would not otherwise have shown up in an older woman's lifetime, yet nearly all older women undergo treatment for these breast cancers, and the risks of treatment increase with age.
 To inform decision-making, tools are available to estimate life expectancy and to educate older women about the benefits and harms of mammography screening.
 Guides are also available to help clinicians discuss stopping screening with older women with less than a 10-year life expectancy.
 Ideally, screening decisions would consider an older woman's life expectancy, breast cancer risk, and her values and preferences.